 For those interested in providing ESOL leadership within their building or district, this 14 semester credit program leads to a TSPC endorsement in ESOL.
 The goal of this program is to help students become highly competent professionals who are able to work in a wide variety of contexts both in the U.S. and abroad.
 Students will come away with a balance of preparation in the necessary theoretical aspects of English language teaching as well as extensive hands-on experience.
-To be recommended for licensure in this endorsement, one must have a current teaching license or be in the MAT program.
+To be recommended for licensure in this endorsement, one must have a current teaching license or be in the MAT program, and pass the state required content-area test.